ohir/uimodel/README.md

   // Do not use closures in UI event bindings.
 Model methods allows for
   // easy testing and can be later refactored to add functionality
-  // without even touching UI code. void info() => tg.toggle(tgInfo);
+  // without even touching View layer code. void info() => tg.toggle(tgInfo);
   void cntry(int i) => tg.set1(i);
   void zero() => ct = 0;
   void max() => ct = counterMax;
   void sub() => ct--;
   void add() => ct++;
+  // end of ViewModel part

   /// Our "business logic": counter skips unlucky numbers as recognized
   /// in user set country, and also always skips multiplies of '15'.